2je0/2je0/README.md

 ⭐ This is Je young.
 💻 I'm majoring in Mechanics Engineering and Software.
 🌸 I'm currently doing Hyundai Softeer Bootcamp.
 💡Fun Fact! : I really love traveling overseas.
 Traveled more than 10 countries.
+Actually, it's a lie.
+I copied it from [here.](https://github.com/SUMMERLOVE7)

 <!--